How to Make Pourover Coffee

 GRIND IT RIGHT

-Since the water will be passing through the coffee grounds and the filter, be sure to use a medium coarse grind.
-Use a burr grinder to freshly grind the beans if you can, so that the grinds are fairly even in size.
-You are looking for a grind that looks something like coarse salt or sugar.
+Since the water will be passing through the coffee grounds and the filter, be sure to use a medium grind.
+Use a burr grinder to freshly grind the beans if you can, so that the grinds are cut evenly in size.
+Grind the coffee so that it resembles coarse salt and adjust by experimenting with your grinder settings to taste.
 Check out this article if you need a refresher on grinding.
+If you preorder your coffee already ground, choose medium ground for drip preparation.

-No matter what method of coffee brewing you are using, you always want to make sure that your coffee to water ratio is accurate.
-We always recommend the following ratio: 2 tablespoons of ground coffee for every 6 ounces of fresh water.
-If you are making a large pot of coffee, just multiply this ratio to make multiple cups.
+No matter what method of coffee brewing you are using, make sure that your coffee to water ratio is accurate.
+We recommend the following ratio: 2 tablespoons of ground coffee for every 6 ounces of fresh water (one cup of brewed coffee).
+To make multiple cups, use this ratio to increase the amount and coffee and water needed.
+For example, to make 4 six ounce cups, you’ll need 8 tablespoons of ground coffee.

 GETTING READY TO BREW

-You will want a filter that matches the size of the filter holder.
-Seems obvious, but it is important to note.
-The reason why is that you want the filter to be roughly half to two-thirds full of coffee grounds.
-This ensures that the water flows through the coffee at the correct rate.
+Use a filter that matches the size of the filter holder or slightly larger.
+This may seem obvious, but it is important to note because the filter should be roughly half to two-thirds full of coffee grounds.
+This ensures that the water flows through the coffee at the correct rate and doesn’t overflow.

+We recommend that you use fresh cold water, preferably filtered.
+Bring the water to a boil, remove from heat, and let it sit for about 30 seconds to one minute.
+The water temperature should be lower than boiling point to unlock all of the great flavors inside of your coffee, without scorching it.
 Another tip is to first pour a small amount of water over the filter to rinse away that earthy paper taste, and to set the filter in place.
-Be sure to throw away this water!
+Be sure to discard the water that remains in your mug or container, before beginning the pourover.
 Then pour another small amount of water over the grounds in the filter to dampen them.
 Wait for about 30 seconds, and then continue pouring the water.
-Try to pour consistently and evenly over the grounds, preferably with a small stream of water.
+Try to pour consistently and evenly over the grounds, preferably with a small stream of water in a circular motion.
 The faster you pour, the faster the water will pass through the filter and the coffee will be stronger.
-So you may want to experiment with the rate until you get the strength that you enjoy.
+So you may want to experiment with the pour rate until you get the strength that you enjoy.

 1. Open the filter and place in the filter holder.